What Is Opioid Addiction?

 - Compassionate support to help in the early stage of recovery

-While detox is an important first step, it must be followed by evidence-based addiction treatment in order to provide long-term results.
+While detox is an important step, it must be followed by evidence-based addiction treatment to provide long-term results.
 At our residential treatment center, people struggling with opioid use disorder can receive intensive and effective therapies and learn the skills of recovery in a safe and controlled environment.

-Clients at a residential treatment center live on-site during treatment.
+Clients at a residential treatment center live on-site during treatment and focus on improving their mental health.
 This allows them to focus their entire energy on the work of recovery and spend their time with other people working toward overcoming substance use disorders.

 The treatments and therapies offered at Luxe Treatment Center’s residential treatment program include: